 - Never put more than five percent of a portfolio into any one investment.
 Stocks and bonds can both lose a lot of value during unpredictable situations.
 This rule automatically implies that a portfolio should have at least 20 holdings in it.
-This may sound difficult to do for beginning investors who are just getting started, but this is why many people prefer to buy mutual funds or ETFs as a perfectly viable alternative to picking and choosing individual stocks.
+This may sound difficult to do for beginning investors who are just getting started, but this is why many people prefer to buy mutual funds or ETFs as a perfectly viable alternative to picking and choosing individual stocks such as with Motley Fool stock recommendations.
 These funds will allow someone to own a basket of stocks or an entire index to broadly diversify one’s portfolio.

 - Never put more than twenty percent of a portfolio into one sector of the economy.
 Investments are often categorized into sectors so that similar companies can be compared relative to each other.
 For example, Pfizer (PFE) and Valeant (VRX) are both part of the healthcare sector.
 The burst of the dot-com bubble in the year 2000 hurt a lot of technology companies especially, so a diversified portfolio made up of stocks from many different sectors is essential to spread out the overall risk.